MENTAL IMPAIRMENTS THE JUDGE MUST CONSIDER

 THE 7TH CIRCUIT HELD THE ALJ MUST INCLUDE ALL MENTAL IMPAIRMENTS IN VE HYPOTHETICAL

+The beauty of the recent 7th circuit case is that the court found the ALJ must include all mental impairments in the claimant’s mental residual functional capacity.
 In Crump v.
 Saul, the 7th Circuit court held that the Administrative Law Judge (ALJ) must include all mental impairments, including moderate impairments, in the hypothetical to the Vocational Expert (VE).
 If the ALJ does not, then she cannot rely on the VE’s hypothetical to deny the claim.

 Crump applied for disability benefits based on mental health symptoms from Bipolar Disorder and Polysubstance Abuse Disorder.
 She told the ALJ that she couldn’t work because her mental problems cause moderate impairments.
 The ALJ did not include her moderate problems with concentration, persistence, or pace in her hypothetical to the VE.
-Instead, the ALJ found she could perform work limited to ‘simple and repetitive tasks.”
+Instead, the ALJ found she could perform work limited to “simple and repetitive tasks.”
 With that description, the VE said there were jobs available to the claimant and she was denied.

 “SIMPLE AND REPETITIVE TASKS” NOT ADEQUATE DESCRIPTION OF CLAIMANT’S ABILITIES